chrisgleissner/jutil/README.md

 To start recording:
 1. Declare a dependency on com.github.chrisgleissner:jutil-sql-log
-1. Wire in the `SqlLog` bean and call `startRecording` which will give you a `SqlRecording` to track any messages
+1. Wire in the `SqlLog` bean and call `startRecording` which will give you a `SqlRecording`

-This will record all SQL messages sent via any DataSource bean in your context.
-The recording is kept either on heap or written to the specified OutputStream.
+This will record all SQL messages sent via any DataSource bean.
+The recording is kept either on heap (accessible via `SqlRecording.getMessages` and various methods in `SqlLog`) or written to the specified OutputStream.
 All SQL is JSON encoded.

 Call `stopRecording` or close the `SqlRecording` instance to stop the recording.
+If recording to a stream, this will flush all messages and close the stream.

 Example:
 ```java